zhengjunyao-work/arc24/docs/modeling/Iteration_08_code_improvements.md

 ¿Could it be related to `bloat16` and `float16`?
 YES!
 Switching to `float16` on my computer resulted on unstable trainings, I should be careful on Kaggle because there using `float16` is 4 times faster.

+### Unstable validation loss

+In this situations the loss is unstable:

+- batch 2, shuffle validation set at start

+In this situations the loss is stable:

+- batch 2, do not shuffle validation set at start
+- batch 1, wether I shuffle or not at start

+I believe it is something related to the batch.
+Because there are 94 validation prompts, so there is no prompt leave out.
+Shuffling will influence the pairs and the pairs are influencing the loss.
+Maybe is related to padding?

+I will be using a batch size of 1 from now on.

 ## Results

 ### IterableDataset results